-Wilma Unlimited: How Wilma Rudolph Became the World's Fastest Woman written and illustrated by Vera B. Williams
+Wilma Unlimited: How Wilma Rudolph Became the World's Fastest Woman by Kathleen Krull, illustrated by David Diaz written and illustrated by Vera B. Williams

 This beautifully told story about one of the world's greatest athletes provides young children an inspiring and powerful example of resilience and determination.
 Wilma Rudolph won the hearts of millions when she beat all the odds and won three Gold Medals at the 1960 Olympics.
+Preschool-3rd grade

-• A Chair For My Mother (Winner of the Caldecott Medal)
+A Chair For My Mother (Winner of the Caldecott Medal)